 Of course, you cannot serve hot wine in a regular wine glass.
 Besides the risk of shattering the glass, your guests would probably burn their hands.
 The right pick is a coffee mug.

 Decanting mulled wine does not do anything.
 If you leave it in a decanter, it will only cool off.
 So waive the decanting and serve it to your guests right after heating it so they can enjoy it at the optimal temperature.

 A hot beverage is a rather weird pairing for dinner.
 And with its intense combination of sweet and spicy notes, mulled wine isn’t a good match for the main course.
 Nevertheless, you can combine it with food.

 Go for finger foods, for example, cold cuts and cheese plates.
 In particular creamy types such as Camembert are great choices.
 Blue cheese is another option, so try a Roquefort or a Stilton.
 The latter is very good with Port-based preparations.

 Nuts are another food to pair with mulled wine, especially when roasted in honey or coated with barbecue spices or herbs.

 In Sweden and other Scandinavian countries, people like their hot wine with fermented fish or vegetables.

 And finally, it makes perfect sense to pair it with spiced Christmas pastries.
 Especially gingerbread cookies or speculoos are perfect matches.

-Mulled wine is just fantastic to keep yourself warm on a cold winter day.
-No matter if you enjoy it at a Christmas market or at home, it’s the perfect drink for the snowy season.
+Mulled wine is fantastic for keeping yourself warm on a cold winter day.
+No matter if you enjoy it at a Christmas market or home, it is the perfect drink for the snowy season.